 Be audacious for competitive advantage

-In a recent post on brand essence, we gave an example of one of our favourite brand essences that used the word “audacious”.
+We recently shared one of our favourite brand essences which used the word “audacious”.
 It’s a great word to build your brand around.
 Doesn’t it sound appealing and aspirational?

 Or, maybe that’s not your thing so much?
 You see that word, and think it sounds a little arrogant?
 A little bit scary?
 Too much about risk-taking.
 Not enough about stability and certainty.
 Not enough about looking after your fellow human beings.